Janet Yellen: Personal life

 Yellen is married to George Akerlof, an economist who is a university professor at the McCourt School of Public Policy at Georgetown University and Koshland Professor of Economics Emeritus at the University of California, Berkeley, as well as a 2001 Nobel Memorial Prize in Economic Sciences laureate.
 The couple met in the fall of 1977, became engaged by that December, and married in June 1978, less than a year after meeting.

 Their son, Robert Akerlof (born 1981), is a fellow economist.
 He received a bachelor's summa cum laude in economics and mathematics from Yale University in 2003 and earned his Ph.D. in economics from Harvard University in 2009, where he was a Presidential Scholar.
 After two years as a postdoc at MIT, and 14 years at the University of Warwick as an assistant and associate professor of economics, in 2024, he became a full professor of economics at the UNSW Business School in Sydney.

 Yellen and George Akerlof have often collaborated on research, including topics such as poverty, unemployment and a paper on the costs of out-of-wedlock childbearing.
 One of their most discussed papers at Berkeley, on why lower wages sometimes lead to lower employment, came from the personal experience of hiring a nanny for the first time.
 Yellen says Akerlof has been her biggest intellectual influence.
 Both frequently state that their lone disagreement is that she is a bit more supportive of free trade than he is.

 Yellen has an estimated net worth of $20million, accrued from stock holdings, speaking engagements, and various government and academic positions.
 Upon taking office as U.S. Treasury Secretary, she divested her shares including those in Pfizer, ConocoPhillips, and AT&T, among others.

 Yellen inherited from her mother a collection of postage stamps worth between $15,000 and $50,000.
-She doesn't collect them on her own.
+She does not collect them on her own.